orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

     "CreateContainerIfNotExists": true,       // available from version 1.2.0 "RootPath": "",                           // see below
     "MigrationFromFileSystemEnabled": false,  // see below
+    "StorageStructure": "flat",               // see below
-    "StorageStructure": "flat"                // see below }
+    "EnableLegacyUnknownFiles": true          // optional: see below }